Mortality and Cancer Risks, Which Pills to Avoid & Better Alternatives

 Endnotes for Chapter 2

 19. Committee on Halcion, Institute of Medicine.
 Halcion: An Independent Assessment of Safety and Efficacy Data.
 National Academy of Sciences, Washington, D.C., 1997.
-PDF available for download from the National Academies Press websiteLink to a website outside this eBook. [return]
+PDF available for download from the National Academies Press website. [return]

 20. Johnson, LC et al. Sedative-hypnotics and human performance.
 Psychopharmacology (Berlin).
 1982;76:101-113. [return]

-21. Administered by the U.S. Food & Drug Administration, Center for Drug Evaluation and Research, Drugs@FDA “allows you to search for official information about FDA approved brand name and generic drugs and therapeutic biological products.” www.accessdata.fda.gov/scripts/cder/drugsatfda/Link to a website outside this eBook. [return]
+21. Administered by the U.S. Food & Drug Administration, Center for Drug Evaluation and Research, Drugs@FDA “allows you to search for official information about FDA approved brand name and generic drugs and therapeutic biological products.” www.accessdata.fda.gov/scripts/cder/drugsatfda/. [return]

 22. Judd, LL et al. Cognitive performance and mood in patients with chronic insomnia during 14-day use of flurazepam and midazolam.
 J.Clin.Psychopharmacol.
 1990;10:56S-67S. [return]